linhoangce/2800-202410-BBY29/README.md

 Testing Plan: https://docs.google.com/spreadsheets/d/10ylqpRkL9dYpFuuqNc5xzxkXSeOpcru4Y1LLDA1xn7o/edit#gid=394496370

 ## 6. How to use

-To start login/signup from the landing page (if you forgot your password click login and click reset email and fill in you email and follow the instrucitons send to you)
+To start, login/signup from the landing page (if you forgot your password click login and click reset email and fill in you email and follow the instrucitons send to you).

-After logging in you can change your info (add profile picture, change username, change email, change password) in the profile, log out, view rank progress
+After logging in you can change your info (add profile picture, change username, change email, change password) in the profile, log out, view rank progress.

-In the main page you can see your tasks and click them to go to the tasks page and reroll tasks if you want to change them or if you completed the task click done and get points
+In the main page, you can view your tasks and click them get instructions plus pose detection feature for exercises to complete them (for fitness tasks only).
+Once finishing a taks, go to the task page to check it off and earn your points.

-Rerolls are purchasable with in app currency in the shop along with some other things life gift cards, spending points and points are speperate
+Rerolls are purchasable with in app currency in the shop along with some other things such as gift cards.

-There is a leaderboard where users can compete for the top 5 to get additional points or rewards
+There is a leaderboard where users can compete with friends and family members.

-You can also ask questions to an ai chatbot using text or speech to text or get reccomedations for a workout personalized to you after a body scan and you can get coached in proper workout posture by the ai camera
+You can also ask questions or get reccomedations from AI.
+Some other features including speech recognition, body scan and 3D body scan model for personal evaluation (conceptual features only)

-There is also a community page for users to share/see posts
+Users can post and share their updates on the community page as well.

 EASTER EGG
-In the landing, login, and signup page if you input the konami code Arrow keys [up, up, down, down, left, right, left, right] then [B, A] with no other input in between a mario will jump
+In the landing, login, and signup page if you input the konami code Arrow keys [up, up, down, down, left, right, left, right] then [B, A] with no other input in between, and you'll find out...
+Hope you will like it!

 ## 8. AI Use